 Strawberries are their sweetest when fully ripened on the plants.
-For most varieties this means leaving the berries on the plant for a day or two after they are fully colored.
+For most varieties, this means leaving the berries on the plant for a day or two after they are fully colored.
 The only way to know for sure is a taste test.
-Most varieties will be ready to start picking within 4 - 6 weeks after they bloom, so keep an eye on them.
+Most varieties will be ready to start picking within four to six weeks after they bloom, so keep an eye on them.

 Fending off hungry animals is probably the hardest part of harvesting strawberries.
-Unfortunately animals are not as finicky about ripeness and we are.
+Unfortunately, animals are not as finicky about ripeness as we are.
 They will start nibbling days before we're ready to harvest, so be prepared.

 How to Harvest Strawberries

 If possible, harvest at a cool time of day.
 Warm berries are much softer and more easily bruised than cool berries.
-I know you don't always have that option, but at least keep the harvested berries in a cool, shady location.
+Keep the harvested berries in a cool, shady location.

-Unfortunately strawberries have a very short shelf life.
+Unfortunately, strawberries have a very short shelf life.
 You really should use them within a couple of days of harvest.
-They can still bruise after they are harvesting and should be handled gently.
+They can still bruise after they are harvested and should be handled gently.
 Try and find a cool spot, with no direct sunlight, to store them.
 Although refrigeration can diminish their flavor, leaving them on the counter when it's hot can be even worse.
 It's also best not to rinse them off until you are ready to use them.
-Here are some tips for safely storing your berries to preserve both their flavor and their texture, as well as how best to freeze all kinds of berries for use later.
-I hope you harvest enough berries to have some stored away in the freezer to enjoy in winter.
+If you have too many to use, you can freeze berries for use later.